smarr/SOMns/README.md

 ---------------------------

 The basic requirements for SOMns are a system with Java 9 or later, git, ant, and Python.
-Windows is currently not supported, but we test on Linux and macOS.
+Windows is not yet fully supported.
+SOMns is tested on Linux and macOS.

 To checkout the code: